eaasi/user-handbook/source/resources/faq.rst

 accurately reflect contemporary hardware for the target operating system, but there is obviously much wiggle room within those lines.
 If employing this strategy to optimize environments, keep legacy system requirements and compatibility in mind to avoid unexpected software behavior.

+Generally speaking, environments based on older operating systems will load faster than more recent systems, since the average size of operating systems, applications, and user data/files have grown along with the capacity of storage media.
+Particularly when dealing with newer operating systems, EaaSI staff recommend setting up staying as conservative as possible when setting up base environments (e.g. selecting "minimal" install options) to minimize the amount of data that needs to get moved around the Network or streamed to client browsers and speed up response time.

 **Q: Your legacy software environments can connect to the live internet...are there malware or security concerns?**